STAR - Students Teaching Attitudes of Respect

 What is STAR?

-Students Teaching Attitudes of Respect is a program of the Northwest Minnesota Foundation and Peacemaker Resources.
+Students Teaching Attitudes of Respect is a program initially developed by Peacemaker Resources and the Northwest Minnesota Foundation.
 It is designed to increase the social and emotional skills of 6th and 7th graders while teaching them how to present those skills to their families, peers and younger children.